Legacy Application Modernization: 5 Best Techniques to Counter Market Forces

 4. The Existing Improvement Approach

 Procurement of new technology or thinking of future technology solutions is not needed here.
-Existing legacy systems are trusted upon for supporting minor change.
+Existing legacy systems are trusted upon for supporting minor changes.
 Though, the system lifespan is limited here with the unavailability of experienced resources in old technology.
 This opens floodgates for quality issues.

 The situation when applying this legacy modernization approach is recommended include: